-The calibration of the mixer is the process which determines the control gate settings and the meter count required to produce concrete of a certain specification.
+The calibration of the mixer is the process which determines the control gate settings and the meter revolutions required to produce concrete of a certain specification.
 A predetermined "mix design" is used as the guide for the calibration procedure.

-NOTE: The volume is shown in the following sections as "unit volume" and refers to the volume in the standard units of measurement for the region and may refer to cubic meters, cubic yards or other units of measurement being used.
+NOTE: The volume is shown in the following sections as "unit volume" and refers to the volume in the standard units of measurement for the region and may refer to cubic meters, cubic yards.